 |Aktivitets nivå :||Kultur & Tema reiser (standard) - Togreiser|

 Arrive in the early evening and transfer to our centrally located hotel in Moscow.
-The journey takes approximately 1 hour from Domodedovo Airport, during peak season this can be longer due to traffic.
+The journey takes approximately 1 hour from Domodedovo Airport, during peak season this can be longer due to heavy traffic.
 The closest subway station to our hotel is Arbatskaya on the blue line (the only station where all four lines meet).
-After dinner we recommend an evening walk to Red Square *Comfortable Hotel*
+After dinner, we recommend an evening walk to Red Square *Arbat House Hotel or similar*

 In the morning we transfer to the small town of Pushkin to see the incredible Catherine Palace and gardens.
 Every room in this huge palace is as opulent as the last, lined with gold and marble.
-The highlight however is The Amber Room, which was dismantled by the Nazis during the war and lost somewhere in East Prussia.
-It has recently been restored to if former glory and really is a site to behold.
+The highlight, however, is The Amber Room, which was dismantled by the Nazis during the war and its content lost somewhere in East Prussia.
+It has recently been restored to its former glory and is a sight to behold.
 After the tour there is free time to enjoy the gardens, visit the Lyceum School where Pushkin studied, or return to the hotel for a traditional banya a traditional Russian sauna. *Hotel Natalia or similar*

-* 6 nights at comfortable 3 star hotels, 1 night sleeper train * Group normally 6‐16, plus leader.
+* 6 nights at comfortable 3 star hotels and 1 night sleeper train * Group normally 6‐16, plus leader.
 Min age 16 yrs * Travel by minibus, train and metro